A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 How to comment on current planning applications

 You can comment on a planning application on the public access system.
+Please be aware that the system will allow you up to 30 minutes to submit your views before timing out.

 View guidance on how to comment.

-All comments need to be made within the consultation period - you find the consultation dates in the 'important dates' tab on the system.
+All comments need to be made within the consultation period - you can find the consultation dates in the 'important dates' tab on the system.

 Your comments will be uploaded to the application once they have been reviewed.